-This internal vector is used by the DTMF receiver.
-When the DTMF receiver is enabled, if the DTMF receiver detects a valid character available, the program will jump to this location and begin execution if the peripheral interrupt is enabled and the stack is not full.
+This internal vector is used by the DTMF receiver and FSK decoder.
+When the DTMF receiver and FSK decoder are enabled, if the DTMF receiver detects a valid character available or ring/line reversal is detected or FSK carrier is detected or FSK packet data is ready or FSK raw data has a falling edge, the program will jump to this location and begin execution if the peripheral interrupt is enabled and the stack is not full.